awodesigns-github/alx-low_level_programming/0x0A-argc_argv/README.md

-This is a README file for the argc and argv quiz
+This is a README file for the argc and argv quiz, changes